 - a.
-Ensure safe ingress and egress to gas meters for maintenance, meter reading, and service while simultaneously placing equipment to reduce visiblity of meters to the public right-of-way and common areas. - b.
+Ensure safe ingress and egress to gas meters for maintenance, meter reading, and service while simultaneously placing equipment to reduce visibility of meters to the public right-of-way and common areas. - b.
 All utility equipment shall be located out of the pedestrian path of travel.
 All utility equipment shall be purposefully and aesthetically placed adjacent to alleyways, within parking areas, rear or side yards, or within building "notch outs" and screened from public view. - c.
 Gas meters shall be well screened and in compliance with utility provider's standards.
-A 3' wide minimum clearance shall be provided when landscaping is utilized as the screening method. - d.
+A 3-foot wide minimum clearance shall be provided when landscaping is utilized as the screening method. - d.
 Gas meters shall be painted to blend into the built environment. - e.
 Consultation with Southern California Gas regarding meter cabinet design guidelines and appropriate screening methods shall occur early in the project design process. - f.
 All in ground utility box lids shall be hot stamped with appropriate labels. - g.
-Irrigation valve box lids will be numbered and irrigation valves tagged to designate controller and sequences numbers.
+Trees and shrubs shall be placed a minimum of 5 feet away from water meter, gas meter, or sewer laterals; a minimum

-- h.
-Trees and shrubs shall be placed a minimum of 5' away from water meter, gas meter, or sewer laterals; a minimum of 10' away from utility poles; and a minimum of 8' away from fire hydrants and fire department sprinkler and standpipe connections. - i.
+- of 10 feet away from utility poles; and a minimum of 8 feet away from fire hydrants and fire department sprinkler and standpipe connections. - h.
 Electrical box doors shall be clear of any plant material or obstruction which might hinder direct access.